pranab/sifarish/README.md

 same set of attributes.
 Mapping between attributes values from one entity to the other can be defined in the config file.

-The data type supported are numerical (integer), categorical, text.
+The data type supported are numerical (integer), categorical, text, geo location, time.
 The distance algorithms  can be chosed to be euclidian, manhattan or minkowski.
 The default algorithm is euclidian.

 The distancs between different atrributes of different types are combined to find distance between two entity instances.
 Different weights can be assigned to the attributes to control the relative importance of different attributes.

+The tutorial ../resource/product_similarity_tutorial.txt is a good starting point.
+The relevant blogs are useful to understand the inner workings.

 ## Social Interaction Data Based Recommendation